Group structures of elliptic curves over finite fields: Proof of Theorem

 \section{Proof of Theorem \ref{Kbiglower}}

-Note that the primes 2 and 3 are always contained in $S(M,K)$, since $I_1=(0,4)$.
-So $\# S(M,K) \ge 2$, and consequently, we may assume without loss of generality that $K$ is large enough.
+Note that, as a direct consequence of Corollary \ref{basicprop} and the fact that $I_1=(0,4)$, the primes 2 and 3 are always contained in $S(M,K)$.
+In particular, $\# S(M,K) \ge 2$ and hence we may assume without loss of generality that $K$ is large enough.
 Also, we may assume that $M$ is an integer, so that the interval $(3M/4,M]$ always contain integers.